xdmushui/partner-center-sdk/develop/make-a-one-time-purchase.md

 **Applies To**

 -   Partner Center
+-   Partner Center for Microsoft Cloud for US Government

 How to make a one-time purchase of software and reservation products such as software subscriptions, perpetual software, and Azure Reserved Virtual Machine (VM) Instances, using the Partner Center API.